DtPeach3707/DtPeach3707/README.md

 ### Hi, I'm Dmitri K.!

 I am a young coder (mostly using Python) that uses Convolutional Machine Learning to do all sorts of projects, which include:
- - A Mario Kart DS DRL Agent that uses PIL's Screencapture for inputs and a Lua Script to reward it
+ - A Mario Kart DS DRL Agent that uses PIL's screenshot function (Imagegrab.grab()) for inputs and a Lua Script to reward it
  - Multiple ML networks involving my two cats (GANs, CNNs, detectors)
  - Card GANs
  - Using blob detection to track the position of a magnetic pendulum